pyvista/pyvista/CONTRIBUTING.rst

 following ``pre-commit install``.
 This will take a bit longer, but subsequent commits will only trigger the actual style checks.

+Even if you are not in a situation where you are not performing or able to perform the above tasks, you can comment `pre-commit.ci autofix` on a pull request to manually trigger auto-fixing.

 Notes Regarding Image Regression Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~